 If you love cinnamon sugar, you are going to love these blondies.
 A mix between a snickerdoodle and a cinnamon roll, these blondies are a guaranteed crowd pleaser.

 So, if you have a craving for cinnamon rolls, give these easy blondies a try.
 They are perfect with a cup of coffee, entertaining, or just snacking on.
 If you love new takes on classic flavors, be sure to try these Cannoli Cookies – full of those cannoli flavors you love.

-Read on to see how easy it is to make cinnamon sugar blondies.
-These cinnamon roll blondies are sure to be your favorite.
+Read on to see how easy it is to make cinnamon sugar blondies – they are sure to be your new favorite!